2018 Proposed Bylaw Amendments

 Please take the time to invest in the future of The Foursquare Church.
 Download the full proposed bylaw amendments, read the summary below, then email us your feedback.

 Notice of Conventions.
-Article V (Meetings of Members) Sec.
-5.2.
-This section is amended to authorize local churches to give notice of our annual convention to their members electronically instead posting a paper notice on a church bulletin board.
-Local churches may also rely on the notice that is posted on the Foursquare website to provide adequate notice of our convention to local members as well.
+Article V (Meetings of Members) Section 5.2.
+As proposed, this section will be amended to authorize the board to give notice to local Foursquare churches and members of our annual convention by posting the location, time and other relevant information on the website of The Foursquare Church.
+Local churches may rely on the posting on the Foursquare website to provide adequate notice of our convention to local members.
+Local churches will no longer be required to post the information on a bulletin board, but may give additional notice to their members electronically, if desired.

-Electronic voting at districts.
-The amendments of sections 6.3.B (Selected Directors) and 11.1.1.B ([Cabinet] Members by Selection) authorize districts to utilize electronic voting when selecting a board member and a cabinet member to represent the district.
+Electronic Voting at Districts.
+The proposed amendments of Sections 6.3.B (Selected Directors) and 11.1.1.B ([Cabinet] Members by Selection) will authorize the corporate secretary to utilize electronic voting when districts are selecting a board member and a cabinet member to represent the district.

-How often the church council meets.
+Church Council Meetings.
 Article XVI (Operating Foursquare Churches) Sec.
 16.1.E.
 This amendment, if adopted, will permit church councils to miss/skip one or two monthly meetings per year (i.e., have at least 10 monthly meetings per year).
 The expectation remains that church councils will meet monthly to conduct church business.
-There may be occasional months, however, e.g., December or a summer vacation month,when, either by plan or by lack of a quorum, a council meeting does not occur.
+There may be occasional months, however, e.g., December or summer vacation months, when either by plan or by lack of a quorum a council meeting does not occur.

 “Catch-up” and Other Miscellaneous Amendments